sddevelopment-be/penguin-pragmatic-patterns/src/0_Pattern_Language/README.md

 Practices are a set of actionable recipes, that can help you achieve certain goals.
 As with all advice, these are not guaranteed to give results.
 There is no such thing as a sure-fire approach that works in any situation.
 To make these patterns as helpful as possible, they include a short description of the circumstances in which they usually work well.

-> [!WARNING]
+> [!WARNING] **This is not a bingo chart.**
 > Unlike Pokemon, you will not get a special prize for implementing all of them in your life.
-> **You are encouraged to be eclectic, and only use the practices that resonate with you.**
+> You are encouraged to be eclectic, and only use the practices that resonate with you.

 ## References